MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/omni-channel-engagement-hub-developer.md

 <!--note from editor:  In below items, change "the context" to "the context provider", the wording used in other topics?  -->

 > [!NOTE]
-> The live chat SDK methods listed in this developer guide are subject to change until the Live chat feature becomes generally available.
+> The live chat SDK methods listed in this developer guide are subject to change until the live chat feature becomes generally available.

-Omni-channel Engagement Hub live chat SDK provides methods for live chat features that allow you to:
+Omni-channel Engagement Hub live chat SDK provides methods that allow you to:
 - Set, retrieve and remove custom context for a live chat session.
 - Open an existing chat or initiate a new one.
 - Set, retrieve, and remove authentication-token providers.